Gavin MacLeod

 Gavin MacLeod (/mə'klaʊd/ mə-KLOWD; born Allan George See; February 28, 1931 – May 29, 2021) was an American actor best known for his roles as news writer Murray Slaughter on The Mary Tyler Moore Show and ship's captain Merrill Stubing on ABC's The Love Boat.
 After growing up Catholic, MacLeod became an evangelical Christian in 1984.
 His career, which spanned six decades, included work as a Christian television host, author, and guest on several talk, variety, and religious programs.

 MacLeod's career began in films in 1957.
+In 1960 he was on an episode of Death Valley Days named "Yankee Confederate".
 In 1965, he starred in The Sword of Ali Baba.
+In 1967 he played a British Cpl.
+Tommy Behran in an episode of Combat.
 He went on to appear in A Man Called Gannon (1968), in The Thousand Plane Raid (1969), and in Kelly's Heroes (1970).

 MacLeod also achieved continuing television success co-starring alongside Ernest Borgnine on McHale's Navy (1962–1964) as Joseph "Happy" Haines.

 Early life

-Born Allan George See in Mount Kisco, New York, he was the elder of two children.
+Gavin MacLeod was born Allen George See on February 28, 1931, in Mount Kisco, New York.
 His mother, Margaret (née Shea) See (1906–2004), a middle school dropout, worked for Reader's Digest.
 His father, George See (1906–1945), an electrician, was part Chippewa (Ojibwe).
 His brother Ronald was three years his junior.
 He grew up in Pleasantville, New York, and studied acting at Ithaca College, from which he graduated in 1952 with a bachelor's degree in fine arts.

 After serving in the United States Air Force, he moved to New York City and worked at Radio City Music Hall while looking for acting work.
 At about this time he changed his name, drawing "Gavin" from a physically disabled victim in a television drama, and "MacLeod" from his Ithaca drama coach, Beatrice MacLeod.
 MacLeod said in a 2013 interview with Parade about his stage name, he "felt as if my name was getting in the way of my success."
 Allan, he wrote, "just wasn't strong enough," and See was "too confusing."